Mole Hill Fantasy, Tasmania

 Mainland Australia has big stuff.
-The big banana; the big merino; the big prawn.
-You get the picture.
-Tasmania though, well, we have little stuff.
-Miniature villages from Tasmazia to models of early colonial towns such as Hobart and York Town.
+The Big Banana.
+The Big Merino.
+The Big Prawn.
+Tasmania, though – Tasmania has always gone the other way.
+We do little stuff.
+Miniature villages from Tasmazia to scale models of early colonial Hobart and York Town.

 Academic Elizabeth McMahon wrote a paper on what she termed Tasmanian Lilliputianism.
-If you remember back to your Gulliver’s Travels, you’ll remember that our hero landed on the shores of Lilliput which was somewhere north-west of Van Diemen’s Land –
+If you remember back to your Gulliver’s Travels, Lilliput was somewhere north-west of Van Diemen’s Land –

 It would not be proper, for some reasons, to trouble the reader with the particulars of our adventures in those seas; let it suffice to inform him, that in our passage from thence to the East Indies, we were driven by a violent storm to the north-west of Van Diemen’s Land.

-McMahon’s assertion was that the proliferation of Lilliputian miniature villages in Tasmania was a reflection of Tasmanian culture being that of a displaced Europe.
-An exiled colony that recreated memories of England, especially, in miniature form.
-The reference list at the end contains the details of the paper for those interested.
+McMahon’s argument was that the proliferation of miniature villages in Tasmania reflected the culture of a displaced Europe; an exiled colony recreating memories of England, especially, in small and manageable form.
+The reference list at the end contains the full details for those interested.

-Some of the tiny attractions discussed my McMahon, and visited by me in childhood have since closed, including my favourite, Mole Hill Fantasy.
+Some of the tiny attractions McMahon discussed, and that I visited in childhood, have since closed.
+The one I miss most is Mole Hill Fantasy.

 THE DEVELOPMENT OF MOLE HILL FANTASY